ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms between 2pm and 4pm, then a chance of showers and thunderstorms.
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms before 4pm, then a chance of showers and thunderstorms.
 Partly sunny.
+High near
-         High near 68, with temperatures falling to around 65 in the afternoon.
-Southwest wind 6 to 13 mph, with gusts as high as 22 mph.
+         68, with temperatures falling to around 65 in the afternoon.
+Southwest wind 6 to 10 mph, with gusts as high as 18 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">